When organic fertilization becomes mineral – a systemic look at organic grows

 For experienced growers, the challenge lies elsewhere:

-A system can function exceptionally well in the short term but still be fundamentally flawed in the long run.
-Stability isn't revealed in the first run, but in the fifth.
+A system can work perfectly in the short term, yet be incorrectly constructed in the long term.
+Stability is not shown in the first run, but in the fifth.

-The biggest mistake in organic growing isn't the wrong fertilizer, but a misunderstanding.
-Organic doesn't mean replacing mineral processes with green products.
-It means letting biological processes do their work .
+The biggest mistake in organic growing is not the wrong fertilizer, but the wrong understanding.
+Organic does not mean replacing mineral processes with green products.
+It means allowing biological processes to work.

-And this is precisely where marketing diverges from know-how.
+And this is where marketing separates from know-how.